Ronan Geary

 Partner, Cork Office

 Ronan has been the lead partner on a number of the most prominent Commercial Court shareholder disputes in recent years as well as acting in a number of highly publicised Commercial Court judicial reviews (regarding tenders, planning and State Aid).
-He also advised a manufacturing client plaintiff in the leading Irish multi-jurisdictional, multi-party product liability case; Clients consistently praise Ronan’s pragmatism in providing the best possible commercial advices and his detailed knowledge of a broad range of legal areas.
+He also advised a manufacturing client plaintiff in the leading Irish multi-jurisdictional, multi-party product liability case.
+Clients consistently praise Ronan’s pragmatism in providing the best possible commercial advices and his detailed knowledge of a broad range of legal areas.
 Clients also comment again and again on his and his team’s tenacity in achieving the best possible outcome for them.

 Education